 These are those instruments which generally used by the companies for their day to day activities and working capital requirements of the companies.
 The period of financing in this case of Instruments are generally less than 2-5 years.
 They don’t have any charge over the companies assets and also don’t have a high-interest liability on the companies.
 Examples are as follows:-

 #1 – Working Capital Loans

 Working capital loans are the loans which are used by the companies for their day to day activities like clearing of creditors outstanding, payment for the rent of the premises, purchase of raw material, repairs of machinery.
 These have interest charges on the monthly limit used by the company during the month from the limit allowed by financial institutions.

 #2 – Short-Term Loans

-These are also financed by banks and financial institutions, but they do not charge interest on a monthly basis, they have a fixed rate of interest but the period for funds transferred is for less than 5 years.
+Banks and financial institutions also finance these, but they do not charge interest monthly; they have a fixed rate of interest, but the period for funds transferred is for less than 5 years.

 #3 – Treasury Bills

-Treasury Bills are the short-term debt instruments that mature within a period of 12 months.
-They are redeemed at the maturity in full and if sold before maturity then they can be sold at a discounted price.
+Treasury Bills are the short-term debt instruments that mature within 12 months.
+They are redeemed at the maturity in full, and if sold before maturity, then they can be sold at a discounted price.
 The interest on these T-bills is covered in the issue price as they issued at a premium and redeemed at par value.

 - Ownership of Company:- One of the major advantages of debt financing is that the company does not lose its ownership to the new shareholders as the debenture does not form part of the share capital.